 How to connect AirPods to Mac

-Apple shapes a connected ecosystem that’s incredibly easy to navigate through.
+Apple has created a connected ecosystem that's incredibly easy to navigate.
 From Apple Watch to Mac to iPhone to iPad to AirPods.
 This is why you win lots of time and convenience when using AirPods inside this ecosystem.
-It’s not all rosy though — and sometimes you even need an extra tool to upgrade the experience.
-We’ll tell you the best ways of setting up AirPods and AirPods Pro with every device you use.
+It's not all rosy though — and sometimes you even need an extra tool to upgrade the experience.
+We'll tell you the best ways of setting up AirPods and AirPods Pro with every device you use.

 But first, make sure your device is compatible.

 For AirPods (1st generation):